7 min read

 What Is Agile Development Methodology?

-The Agile methodology uses shorter cycles of requirements and development which evolve through the cross-functional team’s collaboration.
-This leads to releasing products faster and a more efficient development process that integrates learning and facilitates change.
+Agile uses short cycles of requirements, development, and testing driven by collaboration across cross-functional teams.
+This leads to faster releases, continuous learning, and a more efficient development process that integrates learning and facilitates change.

 When Is It Best To Use Agile Development?

-Agile is most effective in smaller organizations where there is a dedicated team.
-It’s useful when a project is considered higher-risk due to less up-front clarity and project definition.
-Agile is also helpful for longer-duration projects that can be broken into smaller units of work.
+Agile is most effective in smaller organizations or projects with a dedicated team.
+It’s beneficial for high-risk projects with limited clarity initially, since feedback is gathered along the way.
+Agile is also helpful for longer-duration projects that can be broken into smaller work units.

 Agile Pros and Cons